denten/denten.github.io/_includes/CV/05-projects.md

 ## Selected Grants and Other Collaborations

+- "Craft, Literature, and Data: Interdisciplinary Methodologies and Analyses of Technical Texts."
+Co-PI with Pamela Smith (CU, History).
+Provost’s Interdisciplinary Teaching Award in the amount of $20,000 for faculty who are looking to integrate new educational approaches and technologies into their classrooms, or to develop jointly-taught interdisciplinary courses.
+Spring 2020.

 - Google Cloud Platform Research Credits Grant. $6,000 to support computational work related to the second book manuscript.
 Summer 2019.